Cypher999/java_compiler/README.md

 V 0.7.0

--Fix the directory location error (the past version cannot create new directory at the working script location)
+-Fix the directory location error (the past version cannot create new project folder at the working script location)

--Tne new project cannot contain space and other "forbidden" characters
+-Project's name now cannot contain space and other "forbidden" characters

 -Interface upgrade